gilch/hissp/docs/style_guide.rst

 Experience Lispers set their editors to automatically indent these.
 You will make them angry when they have to fix all your comments.

+Complete sentences should start with a capital letter and end with a punctuation mark (typically a full stop or question mark).
+Short comments need not be complete sentences.
-Use the drop macro ``_#`` on a string for long block comments.
+Use the discard macro ``_#`` on a string for long block comments.

 Commented-out code does not belong in version control, but it can be helpful to turn things off during development.
-You can use the drop macro to comment out code structurally.
+You can use the discard macro to comment out code structurally.
 You can use ``;;`` at the start of each line to comment out multiple forms at once.

 .. code-block:: Lissp